google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/equation_of_a_line_refresher.rst

   :alt: Slope intercept form: y equals m times x plus b.

 All line equations in this text will be presented in the form y = m*x + b, where m is the slope and b is the y-intercept.
-This is also called slope intercept form.
+This is also called slope-intercept form.
 The **y-intercept** is the y-value at the point where the line crosses the y-axis.
 The :ref:`slope <interpreting-slope>` gives the steepness of the line, and can be positive, negative, or zero.
+Slope-intercept form is a method to better understand the relationship between the two variables x and y.

 .. image:: figures/negative_slope.png